Is it your dream to travel around Australia?

 But do you want to spend more than three months here?

 Come and discover how you can work and travel around Australia!

 If you've ever dreamed of travelling Australia, and you want to do more than just a short holiday, this is the page for you!
 You CAN spend a year, or longer, travelling all of Australia and seeing and experiencing its many wonders.
-In fact, it's easy!
+In fact, it is easy!

-There are 1000's of back packers in Australia, right now, living the dream.
-That's right, they arrived with not much money, yet they travelling around and having the time of their life.
-Sounds like something you want to do?
-Then keep reading!
+There are 1,000's of back packers in Australia, right now, living the dream.
+They arrived with not much money, yet they travelling around and having the time of their life.
+So can you!

 Lisa, from Germany.

 For the last few years I have wanted to come to Australia, and finally made the decision to do it.
 I knew I wanted to stay for longer than 3 months, but I wasn't too sure exactly how long I wanted to be away from home.
 The obvious choice for me was the working holiday in Australia visa.

 I applied for it, and got it.
 It was very easy, I did it all over the internet.
 Finally the day came for me to fly to Australia, as I got on the plane I was thinking...